sylhare/Reveal-Jekyll/README.md

 #### Basement slides

 Basement slides can be put in the `_basements` folder.

-The Basement slides are slides that will be accessible using the down arrow when on a particular slide.
+The Basement slides will be accessible using the down arrow when on a particular slide.
+They are connected by the `slide` attribute which is the filename of the slide.

 They are the sub sections of your presentation: